minsheng-fintech-corp-ltd/cluster-api-provider-aws/docs/proposal/features.md

 #### 6: The provider deploys the control plane in public subnets

 * Constraint: Mandatory sub-feature of [5](#5-control-plane-placement)
-* Requirement: For simple clusters without bastion hosts, allowing users to break-glass SSH to control plane nodes
+* Requirement: For simple clusters, allowing users to break-glass SSH to control plane nodes

 #### 7: The provider deploys the control plane in private subnets